-- A. Adjacent to the roadway, there should be generous landscaping and street furnishings to create a comfortable and attractive pedestrian environment. - B. A multi-use walkway should accommodate both pedestrian and bicycle travel.
+- A. Generous landscaping and street furnishings should be incorporated into the Landscape Panel adjacent to the roadway to create a comfortable and adequately buffered pedestrian environment. - B. A multi-use walkway should accommodate both pedestrian and bicycle travel.
 The alignment and design of the walkway should be flexible and should be creatively integrated into the linear park, such that it is a distinctive facility that connects to adjacent uses and other paths.

-- C. The multi-use walkway, linear park, and Building Zone should work together to create a unified environment in which activities within the three zones can intermingle and people can easily move readily among the zones as desired.
-The multi-use walkway should incorporate multiple connections between the Building Zone area and the sidewalk in each block, as follows: - i.
+- i.
+A minimum 2-foot lateral clear zone to a fixed object is required on both sides of the multi-use walkway. - C. The multi-use walkway, linear park, and Building Zone should work together to create a unified environment in which activities within the three zones can intermingle and people can easily move readily among the zones as desired.
+The multi-use walkway should incorporate frequent connections between the Building Zone area and the sidewalk in each block, as follows: - i.
 Depending on the size of the block, two to four connections between the Building Zone and the Amenity Zone, through the multi-use walkway, are recommended along each block.

-RIGHT Adult play programming along a linear open space with outdoor "rooms" for different activities, similar to the Livability Spine Image Credit: Florian Groehn, Simon Whitbread
+RIGHT Adult play programming along a linear open space with outdoor "rooms" for different activities, similar to the Livability Spine Image Credit: Florian Groehn,Simon Whitbread